hasin023/stable-nextjs/README.md

-# Stable Diffusion - Next.js
+# Hugging AI - Next.js

-A simple Image generator web app using the stable diffusion model.
+A simple all in one AI tool for generating, detecting, transcribing different file formats in the web using various LLMs with huggingfaceJS.

 ## Getting Started